mariegadeberg/AISOutlierDetection/README.md

 - `BN` indicates whether batchnormalization of the approximate posterior has been used
 - `gradient_path` is the directory to the "grad" file generated form the training file

-For all files run ´python filename.py --help´ for full list of arguments available.
+For all files run `python filename.py --help` for full list of arguments available.

+## References
+The implementation of the Variational Recurrent Neural Network tries to replicate the model proposed in "GeoTrackNet-A Maritime Anomaly Detector using Probabilistic Neural Network Representation of AIS Tracks and A Contrario Detection", Nguyen et al. 2019, https://arxiv.org/abs/1912.00682.

+The general implementation of the Variational Autoencoder was done with inspiration from: https://github.com/DeepLearningDTU/02456-deep-learning-with-PyTorch/blob/master/7_Unsupervised/7.2-EXE-variational-autoencoder.ipynb

+The implementation of Mutual Information and Active Units was done with inspiration from: https://github.com/jxhe/vae-lagging-encoder